jspm/jspm-resolve/resolver-spec.md

 >       1. Return _FILE_RESOLVE(resolved)_.
 > 1. Return _FILE_RESOLVE(resolved)_.

-The implementation of `NODE_RESOLVE` is exactly the NodeJS module resolution algorithm, as applied to file URLs.
+The implementation of `NODE_RESOLVE` is exactly the NodeJS module resolution algorithm as applied to file URLs, with the addition of handling the browserify "browser" field when resolving in the browser environment.
+Unlike jspm packages, module names ending in `/` get no special treatment through `NODE_RESOLVE` and will throw a not found error even if the package exists.